qubigo/qubigo.github.io/index.md

 # Score keeping & online fun

-The Qubigo app can help you keep to keep the scores.
+The Qubigo app can help you to keep the scores.

 It also features a timer, to make the gameplay more dynamic.